Wystov/ecommerce-app/README.md

 ## Run the project locally

-To start working on the project on your local machine, please, make sure that you install version control system [Git](https://git-scm.com/downloads) and pre-built installer [Node.js LTS](https://nodejs.org/en/download).
+To start working on the project on your local machine, please, make sure that you install [Git](https://git-scm.com/downloads) and [Node.js LTS](https://nodejs.org/en/download).

 ### Steps to start